google/asylo/asylo/examples/grpc_server/README.md

     definitions.
 *   A `cc_proto_library` target that contains the C++ language specific extension to the enclave proto definitions.
-*   A `sim_enclave` target that contains the actual enclave.
+*   A `sgx.unsigned_enclave` target that contains the enclave behavior without the configuration and signer identity metadata.
 This enclave is configured with `grpc_enclave_config`, which expands the heap size and maximum number of threads to accommodate gRPC's resource requirements.
+*   A `sgx.debug_enclave` target is a signed enclave that Asylo can load and run in debug mode.
+This rule adds the enclave configuration and a signature of the bits in `sgx.unsigned_enclave` to the unsigned enclave.
+The signing key is a debug key that is distributed with the Asylo source code.

 ```python
 proto_library(